adriangeerre/SyFi/README.md

 ### Tips and tricks

+**Important:** The target haplotypes recovered from the illumina reads might differ from the target/s found directly in the reference genome/MAGs, for example by using Blast.
+This is because the reference/MAG might have mask the haplotype in a consensus sequence.
+Thus, from the illumina reads one might recover information from multiple populations.

 The option "-f" should always placed last!
 Low quality genomes could be skipped because of: missing or incomplete targets.